loandangnt/women-clothing/README.md

 ### Data Sourcing
 This is a Kaggle dataset.
 Link: https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews:
-Its nine supportive features offer a great environment to parse out the text through its multiple dimensions.
-Because this is real commercial data, it has been anonymized, and references to the company in the review text and body have been replaced with “retailer”.

-This dataset includes 23486 rows and 10 feature variables.
+This dataset includes **23486 rows and 10 feature variables**.
 Each row corresponds to a customer review, and includes the variables:
  Column Name | Description |
 |-|-|
 |1.
 Clothing ID| Integer Categorical variable that refers to the specific piece being reviewed.